Lewiswizard/Lewiswizard/README.md

 - ❓ Ask me about anything related to the Data Structure & Algorithms and related technologies

-- ⚡ Fun fact: I use spaces over tabs and smiling is my weakness
+- ⚡ Fun fact: I use spaces over tabs and smiling is my weakness 😊

 <br/>

-## Connect with me
+## Take a minute to Connect with me 😊

 <div align="center">
 <a href="https://github.com/Lewiswizard" target="_blank">